hoangtheanhhp/anhike/AWS/index.md

 ## Route53
 - Geolocation routing policy – Use when you want to route traffic based on the location of your users.
 Geoproximity routing policy – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.

+## ECR
+- Register
+- 認証トークン
+- Repository
+- Repository Policies
+- Image

+### AWS Fargate
+- Serverless compute for containers
+- Deploy and manage your applications, not infrastructure.
+Fargate removes the operational overhead of scaling, patching, securing, and managing servers.
+- Monitor your applications via built-in integrations with AWS services like Amazon CloudWatch Container Insights.
+Gather metrics and logs with third-party tools.
+- Improve security through workload isolation by design.
+Amazon ECS tasks and Amazon EKS pods run in their own dedicated runtime environment.
+- Only pay for what you use.
+Fargate scales the compute to closely match your specified resource requirements.
+With Fargate, there is no over-provisioning and paying for additional servers.

+## ECS
+- Amazon ECS is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.
+It deeply integrates with the rest of the AWS platform to provide a secure and easy-to-use solution for running container workloads in the cloud and now on your infrastructure with Amazon ECS Anywhere.
+- Run highly secure, reliable, and scalable containers
+- Launch thousands of containers across the cloud using your preferred continuous integration and delivery (CI/CD) and automation tools.
+- Optimize your time with AWS Fargate serverless compute for containers, which eliminates the need to configure and manage control plane, nodes, and instances.
+- Save up to 50 percent on compute costs with autonomous provisioning, auto-scaling, and pay-as-you-go pricing.

+##